What you need to know

 When and how to request an investigative inspection

-You can request an Investigative Inspection from Tarion if you have a potential health and safety issue, emergency, or other extraordinary circumstance.
+You can ask Tarion to conduct an Investigative Inspection if an item reported on your warranty form needs to be addressed sooner than the regular warranty claims process allows because of a potential health and safety issue, emergency, or other extraordinary circumstances.

-• Air or water contamination that may pose a health risk
+- Air or water contamination that may pose a health risk

-• Mould contamination that may pose a health risk
+- Mould contamination that may pose a health risk

-• Active and continuous water penetration into the home
+- Active and continuous water penetration into the home

-• A structural issue with the home’s interior or exterior that may pose a safety risk
+- A structural issue with the home’s interior or exterior that may pose a safety risk

-• A non-functioning essential service system, such as plumbing, sewage disposal, HVAC or electrical
+- A non-functioning essential service system, such as plumbing, sewage disposal, HVAC or electrical.

-If you are interested in trying this type of dispute resolution method, Contact our customer service team
+If you are interested in trying this type of dispute resolution method, Contact our customer service team.